programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 ```

 # Part IV: Pre-processing and Cleaning YouTube Data
 Tuber collects comment data in `lists` form from the YouTube API.
-In some of the above steps, this data was converted into a single large dataframe which contains all comments collected, from all of the different videos scraped, along with a number of additional pieces of metadata.
+In some of the above steps, this data was converted into a single large dataframe which contains all comments collected, from all of the different videos, along with a number of additional pieces of metadata.
 However, the comment text data still needs to be cleaned and preprocessed to make it usable for text data mining.

 Because of other unique properties of YouTube comments (such as rare words, slang, other languages, or comments composed mostly of special characters or emojis), some additional wrangling is needed to ensure that each comment used contains enough data meaningful for Wordfish scaling.
 This lesson removes these comments with less words at this stage because they definitively have too little textual data for meaningful analysis, so there is no need to spend further computing power on them.
 As explained below, the Wordfish model relies on scores given to words with semantic meaning and comments with less than 10 words are not likely to contain much meaning.
 If you are using a different analytical model, it may require leaving in emojis, links, numbers, mentions, etc.